michaelStettler/BVS/README.md

 >Zhaoping, L., & Li, Z. (2014).
 Understanding vision: theory, models, and data.
 Oxford University Press, USA.

-And, you will also find find an implemntation of the norm base
+And, you will also find an implementation of the norm base mechanism:
-mechanism:

 > Giese, M. A., & Leopold, D. A. (2005).
 Physiologically inspired neural model for the encoding of face spaces.
 Neurocomputing, 65, 93-101

 > Stettler, M., Taubert, N., Azizpour, T., Siebert, R., Spadacenta, S., Dicke, P., ... & Giese, M. A. (2020, September).
 Physiologically-Inspired Neural Circuits for the Recognition of Dynamic Faces.
 In International Conference on Artificial Neural Networks (pp. 168-179).
 Springer, Cham.